esulu/esulu.github.io/README.md

 - [x] Add link to website repo
 - [x] Add website logo (favicon)
 - [ ] Styling for the boxes in the projects page (more veritcal spacing for smaller screens, perhaps wider too)
-- [ ] Change readme description when the site is done
+- [ ] Change readme description when the site is done (remove in progress part)

 ### Optional
 - [ ] Maybe implement the planned fonts